saloonphp/saloon/.github/README.md

 ## Introduction

 Saloon is a PHP package which introduces a class-based/OOP approach to building connections to APIs.
 Saloon introduces an easy to understand pattern to help you standardise the way you interact with third-party APIs, reduce repeated code (DRY) and lets you mock API requests for your tests.
+It has a great package for Laravel for a tight integration with a fantastic ecosystem.

 ```php
 <?php